umarhassan-mitodl/6.805-fall-2005/content/pages/readings/info_1.md

 *   [The Lotus Look and Feel Suits](#lotus)
 *   {{% resource_link 6cc29e9b-b358-33cf-1d3c-42b5cd66ceed "Back to readings on information and intellectual property" %}}

 The situation with software copyright is no less confusing than with software patents.
 If programs are "abstract machines" or "methods of operation", are they copyrightable at all?
 The Supreme Court gives little guidance here.
-One possible precedent is {{< anchor "baker" >}}{{< /anchor >}}[Baker v.
-Selden, 101 U.S. 99 (1879)](http://caselaw.lp.findlaw.com/scripts/getcase.pl?navby=case&court=US&vol=101&page=99) in which the Court ruled that describing a system of accounting in a textbook did not confer copyright protection on the system itself:
+One possible precedent is {{< anchor "baker" >}}{{< /anchor >}}{{% resource_link "febd0da0-5662-4fea-adc1-fbafdf240dd4" "Baker v.
+Selden, 101 U.S. 99 (1879)" %}} in which the Court ruled that describing a system of accounting in a textbook did not confer copyright protection on the system itself:
 The description of the art in a book, though entitled to the benefit of copyright, lays no foundation for an exclusive claim to the art itself.
 The object of the one is explanation; the object of the other is use.
 The former may be secured by copyright.
 The latter can only be secured, if it can be secured at all, by letters-patent.
 The Copyright Act of 1976 stipulates (section 102):
 (b)In no case does copyright protection for an original work of authorship extend to any idea, procedure, process, system, method of operation, concept, principle, or discovery, regardless of the form in which it is described, explained, illustrated, or embodied in such work.